 CALSTART Sustainable Fleet Accreditation recognizes sustainable fleets by setting objective, meaningful standards and guidelines.
-This accreditation stems from a partnership between CALSTART and NAFA and performs a rigorous assessment of your fleet's sustainable vehicle inventory and sustainable practices.
+This accreditation stems from a partnership between CALSTART and NAFA and performs a rigorous assessment of your fleet's sustainable inventory and practices.
 There is a focus on collection and organization of data, so documentation is important for fleets interested in this accreditation.